Yury Dud: Personal life

 Dud is married to Olga Dud (née Boneva) and has two children.

 In February 2022, after Russia launched its invasion of Ukraine, Dud condemned the invasion and publicly called for Russian troops to be withdrawn from Ukraine; his anti-war Facebook post received over 1 million likes.
 Dud described the invasion as an "imperial frenzy" that he doesn't want to be a part of.
 A complaint about his anti-war posts were filed to the Prosecutor-General of Russia's Office and Ministry of Justice, calling for Dud to be designated as a "foreign agent".

-On 15 April, Dud was designated by the Ministry of Justice as a "foreign agent".
-However, he had left his country to continue working from Istanbul.
+On 15 April 2022, Dud was designated by the Ministry of Justice as a "foreign agent" for speaking out against the war in Ukraine and not long after he left the country.
+As of May 2022 he was continuing to work from Istanbul.
+On 22 July 2025, Dud was arrested in absentia, under the foreign agent law (Article 330.1).
+State media claims he was added to the wanted list as well.